xristosgala/Workforce-Planning-Application/README.md

   - **Demand Satisfaction:** Meets weekly demand with a combination of regular workforce, overtime, and unmet demand allowance.
   - **Hiring/Firing Limits:** Caps on maximum hiring and firing per week.
   - **Overtime Limits:** Restricted overtime hours based on employee count.
+  - **Unmet Demand Limits** Ensures the unmet demand is greater than or equal to the left demand after employees work and overtime.
   - **Budget Constraint:** Ensures total cost does not exceed the defined budget.

 ### 3. **Interactive Results and Visualizations**